brageon/popular/README.md

 # Tactical Proposals
 Competitive analysis and industry proposals.
 Did this in April-May 2023 and that was before writing a book and using AI.
 First time I used AI was in September 2023.
-I made up the formula in bolag.py to determine KPI of industries from allabolag.
+I made up the formula in bolag.py to determine KPI of industries.
 ```
 Utilities = {DALL-E3: pictures.
 * Pictory: videos.